benjamin-awd/StatementSensei/README.md

 # Usage

-Monopoly is available as a [web application](https://monopoly.streamlit.app), and an offline desktop application that can be downloaded from the [releases](https://github.com/benjamin-awd/monopoly-streamlit/releases) page.
+Monopoly is available as both a web application, and an offline application.

 The offline application runs Streamlit locally, and uses a [WebView](https://tauri.app/v1/references/webview-versions/) window to view the browser frontend at http://localhost:8501.